Clean, tranquil harmony, with full-throttled energy.

 For Sean, bhakti (devotion) is all about the heart.
 “I think that we can all use inspiration and practices that help us to express rather than repress our emotions.
 We can’t be in tune if we’re not listening.
 Tuning the heart means developing a resonance and sensitivity to our intuition and the wider Universe.
 It means feeling the full spectrum of our heart, getting in touch with what we love, and getting clarity about where we want to invest our precious time and energy.
 When we’re in tune, our actions are aligned with our words and our thoughts.
 When we’re in tune our life becomes more graceful and requires less effort.
 We can live with greater purpose and clarity.”

 About Bhakti Fest

-Bhakti Fest is a festival series which celebrates the devotional path that has its roots in yoga, kirtan and meditation.
+Bhakti Fest is a festival series that celebrates the devotional path that has its roots in yoga, kirtan, and meditation.
 It embraces ancient and modern sacred wisdom and traditional and non-traditional spiritual practices.
-All the artists, presenters, and vendors embody, practice, and share the spirit of bhakti through a variety of ways, including continuous kirtan, yoga classes, meditations and prayer, teachings and workshops, fire ceremonies, an eco-friendly, holistic marketplace, vegetarian cuisine, a wellness sanctuary and other unique life enhancing modalities.
-For more on Bhakti Fest, kirtan music or Sean Johnson, view previous “festival” or “kirtan” posts.
+All the artists, presenters, and vendors embody, practice, and share the spirit of bhakti through a variety of ways, including continuous kirtan, yoga classes, meditations and prayer, teachings and workshops, fire ceremonies, an eco-friendly, holistic marketplace, vegetarian cuisine, a wellness sanctuary, and other unique life-enhancing modalities.
+For more on Bhakti Fest, kirtan music, or Sean Johnson, view previous “festival” or “kirtan” posts.